google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-The parser in the Java implementation of Skylark does not accept unary
+The parser in the Java implementation of Starlark does not accept unary
 `+` and `~` expressions.

 ### Binary operators

-Skylark has the following binary operators, arranged in order of increasing precedence:
+Starlark has the following binary operators, arranged in order of increasing precedence:

 ```text
 or